UoB-COMSM0166/2026-group-19/README.md

 We also used AI to help create some visual assets, such as background images and other artwork used in the game.

-AI was **not** used to design or build the game systems, write gameplay code, or produce evaluation results.
+AI was **not** used in decision-making, to design or build the game systems, or to produce evaluation results.
 All of the core development work was done by the team.

 # 12. References